miguelhbrito/policy-template/README.md

 # policy-template-open-suse

-Technical Assessment
+Technical Assessment - SUSE - Software Engineer - Container Technology

 ## Introduction

-This repository contains a working policy written in Go.

 The policy looks at the `labels` of a Kubernetes Pod and rejects the request if the key is a palindrome.